 All my artwork is built on two things - form and idea, narrative and beauty.
 The idea for my artwork begins in my mind as a dream about humans, then animals and ending with birds.
 Also I connect the two different cultures of Samaria and Australia in my artwork which reflects the old world and the new world, so I adapt the old to become new and reflect this in what I produce.
 My memory carries a lot of observations from my childhood through to my new homeland and peace in Australia... some things are sad and some things are happy and ending with peace.
 In the past my artwork meant sadness and in the present it means peace.

-What makes me glad is when I see somebody who shows kindness to another person and also the sound of birds in the morning inspire me to be creative in the new day, but mostly it gives me satisfaction to make a sculpture of a figure which is part of history.
-I use many materials in my artwork but my favourite is bronze because bronze is a material that has been used throughout and has the 'smell' of history,
+I use many materials in my artwork but my favourite is bronze because bronze is a material that has been used throughout and has the 'smell' of history.'

 Ayad has exhibited extensively internationally; often in the Middle East, in particular Jordan and Baghdad for more than twenty years.
 Most recently he has created large-scale in situ public art projects artworks in China at the High-Tech zone of the acclaimed Qingdao International Lan Bay Art Park, China and a major public art sculpture as an invited symposium member for the Changbai Mountain International Symposium on the Chinese/North Korean border.
-Ayad is known for his large-scale public art projects and has recently completed the Presbyterian Ladies College Centenary Sculpture, (pictured at right with Ayad Alqaragholli).
+Ayad is known for his large-scale public art projects such as the Presbyterian Ladies College Centenary Sculpture (pictured).

 *Note - Please contact Sherri Staltari (Director) 0417 184 638 if you are interested in commissioning any larger scale works by Ayad Alqaragholli, particularly for outdoors.*